JinnbeamHH/JinnbeamHH/README.md

 ## 🤝 Let's Connect

-Open to collaborations, contributions, and conversations—whether it's about pipelines, fullstack apps, or cool tech ideas.
+Open to collaborations, contributions, and conversations—whether it's about pipelines, fullstack apps, or tech ideas.
 If something here catches your eye, don’t hesitate to reach out!

 ---